Labor Relations

 Section 1.
 Policy

-To the degree possible vacation leave shall be scheduled in accordance with the preference of the employee.
-Upon the termination of vacation, crew members shall be returned to the vessel at the Employer’s expense as soon as it is practical.
+To the degree possible vacation time off shall be scheduled in accordance with the preference of the employee.
+Upon completion of vacation time off use, crew members shall be returned to the vessel at the Employer’s expense as soon as it is practical.

 Section 2.
 Accrual

-Employees will accrue vacation leave during the new hire probationary period.
-The current accrual schedule for full-time employees (prorated for part-time), to be credited monthly, is as follows:
+Employees will accrue vacation time off during the new hire probationary period.
+The accrual schedule for full-time employees (prorated for part-time), to be credited monthly, is as follows:

-Employees may accumulate maximum vacation balances not to exceed the statutory limits in accordance with RCW 43.01.040 (currently two hundred forty (240) hours).
-However, there are two (2) exceptions that allow vacation leave to accumulate above the maximum.
+Employees may accumulate maximum vacation time off balances not to exceed the statutory limits in accordance with RCW 43.01.040 (currently two hundred eighty (280) hours).
+However, there are two (2) exceptions that allow vacation time off to accumulate above the maximum.

-A. If an employee’s request for vacation leave is denied by the Appointing Authority or designee, and the employee has not exceeded the vacation leave maximum (currently two hundred forty (240) hours), the Employer shall grant an extension for each month that the Employer defers the employee’s request for vacation leave.
+A. If an employee’s request for vacation time off is, and the employee has not exceeded the vacation time off maximum (currently two hundred eighty (280) hours), the Employer shall grant an extension for each month that the Employer defers the employee’s request for vacation time off.

-B. An employee may also accumulate vacation leave days in excess of the statutory limit (currently two hundred forty (240) hours) as long as the employee uses the excess balance prior to the their anniversary date.
-Any leave in excess of the maximum that is not deferred in advance of its accrual as described above, will be lost on the employee’s anniversary date (time off service date).
+B. An employee may also accumulate vacation time off in excess of the statutory limit (currently two hundred eighty (280) hours) as long as the employee uses the excess balance prior to their anniversary date.
+Any vacation time off in excess of the maximum, will be lost on the employee’s anniversary date (time off service date).

-Any employee who has been employed for at least six continuous months, who either resigns or retires, is laid-off or is terminated by the University shall be entitled to accrued vacation pay.
+Any employee who has been employed for at least six continuous months, who either resigns or retires, is laid-off or is terminated by the University shall be entitled to cash out of accrued vacation time off.

 Article 6 – Wages